eclipse-cdt/cdt/RELEASING.md

     - Then in the launched bash (we stay in the bash shell so that we don't have to download dependencies repeatedly):
     - update dependency version `mvn org.eclipse.tycho.extras:tycho-version-bump-plugin:update-manifest`
     - bump bundle versions for compare and replace `mvn verify org.eclipse.tycho:tycho-versions-plugin:bump-versions -Dtycho.bump-versions.increment=100 -DskipDoc=true -DskipTests=true -P baseline-compare-and-replace -fae -Djgit.dirtyWorkingTree-cdtDefault=warning` <-- simply running this over and over again sometimes doesn't work and a manual version bump may be needed
+    - one way to run it again and again is to surround with `while true; do mvn ... && break; done`
     - "unbump" `org.eclipse.cdt.native.serial`'s dependency on `org.eclipse.cdt.core.native` unless the dependency really needs updating - if it really needs updating `releng/scripts/do_rebuild_natives.sh` will probably fail because the script tries to run just the one bundle, so sees an older version of `org.eclipse.cdt.core.native`.
 - create a PR with all the above against the new branch - see https://github.com/eclipse-cdt/cdt/pull/1184 for a past example
 - merge the PR once it is clean
-- wait for the build on the branch to complete that has this change https://ci.eclipse.org/cdt/job/cdt/job/cdt_12_1/
+- wait for the build on the branch to complete that has this change https://ci.eclipse.org/cdt/job/cdt/job/cdt_12_4/
-- test that the build works with simrel (See https://github.com/eclipse-simrel/ for details of simrel) by pointing cdt.aggrcon to the just-built p2 repo (e.g. https://download.eclipse.org/tools/cdt/builds/cdt/cdt_12_1/), updating versions and running validate aggregation
+- test that the build works with simrel (See https://github.com/eclipse-simrel/ for details of simrel) by pointing cdt.aggrcon to the just-built p2 repo (e.g. https://download.eclipse.org/tools/cdt/builds/cdt/cdt_12_4/), updating versions and running validate aggregation
 - Ensure release entry on [PMI](https://projects.eclipse.org/projects/tools.cdt) "Release Date" section it says the appropriate "This release is part of Eclipse IDE ??????".
 - Make sure documentation is part of simrel's [help](http://help.eclipse.org).
 - Review closed issues and merged PRs to make sure labels and milestones are accurate